saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-push-notifications.md

 **Android**:
 - Testing push notifications on Android devices in the Sauce Labs Real Device Cloud is straightforward.
 No specific build or additional steps are required.
-- After building your Android app, you can install it on an emulator or a real device provided by Sauce Labs for comprehensive testing of push notifications.
+- After building your Android app, you can install it on an Emulator or a real device provided by Sauce Labs for comprehensive testing of push notifications.

 **iOS**: